Even if you haven’t heard of vetiver, there’s little doubt that this complex fragrance note has stealthily caught the attention of your nostrils.

 Tom Ford – Grey Vetiver

 You don’t need us to tell you that Tom Ford scents are something of a gold standard in the fragrance world, so Grey Vetiver comes with a reputation to uphold.
-Without overcomplicating things, in this scent vetiver is the dominant note with spice and citrus serving to balance things out.
+Without overcomplicating things, in this scent, vetiver smell is the dominant note with spice and citrus serving to balance things out.
 It’s sophisticated and suave yet simple and unfussy, not unlike the man himself.
+Buy Now

 Roja Parfums – Vetiver Pour Homme